 Funding

 The work of IIASA is made possible through the generous support of a range of organizations and individuals that share the institute’s commitment to independent, interdisciplinary research into pressing global problems.
-In 2020, IIASA’s total income was €22.4million of which 50% was from research funding agencies in member countries in Africa, the Americas, Asia, and Europe.
-The other 50% comes from contracts, grants, and donations from governments, international organizations, academia, businesses, and individuals.
-These diverse sources of income enable IIASA to perform research that is truly independent.
+The annual budget of IIASA in 2022 was €24.4 million of which just under half came from the institute’s National and Regional Member Organizations located in Africa, the Americas, Asia, and Europe.
+Additional funding came from contracts, grants, and donations from governments, international organizations, academia, business, and individuals.
+These many diverse income sources enabled IIASA to perform truly independent research, and IIASA would like to thank all those who gave their financial support in 2022.

 When the IIASA Charter was signed on 4 October 1972, Schloss Laxenburg just south of Vienna became the institute's headquarters.
 Laxenburg is about 15 km from Vienna.